It’s a festive nightmare when your child finds their Christmas presents.

 The Disney quiz card game that I thought she could play with her cousins on Boxing Day.

-And I was quietly ever so pleased with myself since with these purchases it meant my Christmas shopping was DONE with a whole week to spare.
+I was quietly ever so pleased with myself since with these purchases.
+Flea is going to LOVE them, and it meant my Christmas shopping was DONE with a whole week to spare.
 I know.
 Just call me Mother Christmas.

-Except it all went wrong yesterday when Flea and I were rushing to get ready for swimming, and Flea couldn’t find her dive sticks.
+Except it all went wrong yesterday when Flea and I were rushing to get ready for swimming.
+Flea couldn’t find her dive sticks.

 “Maybe they’re in the spare bedroom with the sleeping bags,” I guessed.